ASGGroupVic/hackathon-server/README.md

 - You should now be able to deploy the application with the following command:

   `eb deploy`

+  >Note: It only deploys the last commit, so make sure your changes are committed
 - You can browse directly to the application url in AWS with the command:

   `eb open`